 - 1. Member or Identified Third Party's Initial Margin. - 2.
 Individual Guarantees for each Segment and, if any, the Extraordinary Guarantees constituted by the Defaulting Clearing Member. - 3.
 The contributions of the Defaulting Clearing Member to the Default Fund for the Segment in which the default occurred and, if not sufficient, any other collateral that the Clearing Member may have posted in favor of the Clearinghouse, and if any, the contributions of the Defaulting Clearing Member to the Default Funds of the other Segments. - 4.
 If, after executing the safeguards on the previous point, there are remaining losses, the Skin-in -the-game contribution by the clearinghouse for the Segment still applies to cure losses. - 5.
 If after using the Specific Own Resources of the Clearinghouse, there is remaining losses, the clearinghouse will access the remaining resources of the Default Fund corresponding to the Segment where said losses exists, that is, it shall use the contributions to the Default Fund of the surviving Clearing Members participating in the respective Segment. - 6.
 If, having complied with the foregoing, there are remaining losses, the Clearinghouse shall require the Clearing Members to replenish Default Fund, in accordance with the provisions of the Circular, and shall immediately execute the new assessment to replenish.
 The clearinghouse limits these assessments to replenish the fund to two times the Member's original contribution to the Default Fund. - 7.
 If, having complied with the foregoing, there are remaining losses, the Clearinghouse may demand a mandatory Contribution for the continuity of the service of the Segment where the debit balance exists.
 The obligatory Contribution for the continuity of service must be contributed by the non-defaulting Clearing Members participating in the respective Segment, and its amount shall not exceed the value of the original contribution to the Default Fund that corresponded to such Clearing Members, without including the contributions for its replenishment.
 The compulsory contribution for the continuity of service is additional to the contributions to the Default Fund that must be maintained by the Clearing Members.
 The Clearinghouse will immediately execute the obligatory Contributions for the continuity of the service until the losses are cured. - 8.
 If after using the obligatory Contribution for the continuity of the service, as established in the previous point, there are still remaining losses, the Clearinghouse may request voluntary Contributions for the continuity of the service of the Segment, to the Clearing Members of the Segment where said losses exists, without the right to a refund by the Clearinghouse, without prejudice to the fact that the refund of the Voluntary Contribution for the continuity of the service may be claimed by any means from the Clearing Member in Default. - 9.
+If after using the Voluntary Contributions for the continuity of the service that have been voluntarily contributed by the Clearing Members, there is still a debit balance payable by the Defaulting Clearing Member, the Clearing House shall execute the General Guarantee Fund of the respective Segment, if any. - 10.
 If, having complied with the foregoing, there are remaining losses to be paid by the Defaulting Clearing Member, the Clearinghouse shall assume the losses not covered by the rest of its equity.

-In the established order of execution, we have funded financial resources of 1-5 and unfunded resources of 6-8.
+In the established order of execution, we have funded financial resources of 1-5 and 9 and unfunded resources of 6-8.